 2017 – JULY: International IBBE and Synthetic Biology Networking Event with CSIRO

 The event saw over 25 academics and industry partners come together to discuss the potential for collaborations between UK scientists and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).

-11am – Networking Session with Colin Scott -Discussion on Australia’s IBBE and synthetic biology Strategy.
+11:00 – Networking Session with Colin Scott – Discussion on Australia’s IBBE and Synthetic Biology Strategy.

-Dr Colin Scott will be at The University of Sheffield on Thursday July 20th 2017 to discuss his ongoing research and develop potential new collaborations.
+Dr Colin Scott was at the University of Sheffield on Thursday 20 July 2017 to discuss his ongoing research and develop potential new collaborations.

 Dr Scott was born in 1975 in Scotland.
 He obtained a BSc (hon) in Genetics from the University of Wales (UK) in 1996 and a PhD in Molecular Microbiology from Sheffield University (UK) in 2000.
 He moved to CSIRO Entomology in Canberra in 2004 as a post-doctoral fellow, and now leads the Biotechnology and Synthetic Biology Group in CSIRO.
 The EIB Group contains three teams: Biocatalysis, Metabolomics and Bioprocess Technologies & Environmental Engineering.
 Colin also leads a number of projects in biocatalysis and synthetic biology.